schubergphilis/terraform-provider-mcaf/website/docs/r/aws_account.html.markdown

 * `organizational_unit_path` - (Optional) The Organizational Unit path to place the account in.

 * `provisioned_product_name` - (Optional) A custom name for the provisioned product.

+* `close_on_deletion` - (Optional) If true, a deletion event will close the account.
+Otherwise, moved to the Root OU and un-enrolled from Control Tower.

 The `sso` object supports the following: